Bttstrp/bootstrap-switch/README.md

 Bootstrap Switch
 ================

-Turn radio and checkbox form inputs in toggle switches.
+Turn checkboxes and radio buttons in toggle switches.
 **Version 2 is here.
 Beware!
 The API design has been revisited.
 Check out the documentation to know more.**

 Demo and Documentation